 Q2: Why are the prices of petrol and diesel going up?

-Answer: The prices of petrol and diesel is going up because of its production is limited while consumption is increasing day by day.
+Answer: The prices of petrol and diesel are going up because their production is limited while consumption is increasing day by day.

-Answer: Depends upon the distance he travel.
+Answer: It depends upon the distance we travel.
 It is used for vehicles.

 See the poster and Write:

-Answer: Oil used for dry cleaning, for lighting, as fuel for automobiles and airplanes, for making plastic and paints, to run machines and as kerosene and LPG.
+Answer: Oil is used for dry cleaning, lighting, as fuel for automobiles and aeroplanes, making plastic and paints, running machines and as kerosene and LPG.

-Answer: Diesel is used for to run machines and as fuel for automobiles.
+Answer: Diesel is used to running machines and as fuel for automobiles.

 Think and discuss: